-The Claude D. Pepper Older American Independence Centers (OAIC) program was established in honor of the late Representative to establish centers of excellence in research and research career development that will increase scientific knowledge leading to better ways to maintain or restore independence in older persons.
+The Claude D. Pepper Older American Independence Centers (OAIC) program was established in honor of the late Representative to establish centers of excellence in geriatrics research and research career development to increase scientific knowledge leading to better ways to maintain or restore independence in older persons.
 A listing of the currently active OAICs, their achievements, and other pertinent information can be found on the National Pepper Center Website.

-RFA-AG-15-003: Claude D. Pepper Older Americans Independence Centers and Coordinating Center (P30) (Receipt Date: June 24, 2014)
+The most recent Request for Applications is RFA-AG-21-024: Claude D. Pepper Older Americans Independence Centers (P30) (Receipt Date: October 29, 2020)

 New FAQ’s may be added to this site periodically.

 How should REC participants be identified in the application?
 (New)